-The High Court recently handed down a decision in favour of Dylan Voller, who is a client of O’Brien Criminal & Civil Solicitors.
+This follows the High Court recently handing down a decision in favour of Dylan Voller, who is a client of O’Brien Criminal & Civil Solicitors.

 Talking shop on the Wigs podcast